Debaraj-stha/dsa-in-python/README.md

 Heaps are a specialized tree-based data structure that satisfies the heap property.
 In a max heap, for any given node I, the value of I is greater than or equal to the values of its children.

 File: `heap.py`
+## designa-n-analysis-of-algorithms
+### searching
+#### linear searching
+Linear searching (also known as sequential searching) is a fundamental algorithm for finding a specific value within a list or array.
+In linear search, you examine each element of the list one by one until you find the target value or reach the end of the list.

+#### binary searching
+Binary search is a highly efficient algorithm for finding an item from a sorted list of items.
+Unlike linear search, which checks each element sequentially, binary search repeatedly divides the search interval in half, making it much faster for large lists.

+### sorting

 ## Contributing